Clarissa von Ranke: Life in Berlin

 The Rankes moved to Berlin after their marriage, living on Luisenstraße, hosting a wide social circle at "Salon Ranke".
 Their salon hosted professionals from around the world, hosting classes in literature and poetry, discussions on history and politics, and musical parties.
 Among the regular attendees were August Wilhelm Schlegel, Lord Francis Napier, Sir Andrew Buchanan, Friedrich Wilhelm Joseph Schelling, and the Brothers Grimm.
-The salon was viewed as conservative, but discussions on cultural exchange, nation building in Ireland and beyond, the position of women in society, as well as the role of religion in society.
+The salon was viewed as conservative, but discussions included a range of topics from cultural exchange, nation building in Ireland and beyond, the position of women in society, to the role of religion in society.

 Ranke maintained a keen interest in Ireland, writing to her brother Robert in 1846 about the threat of an Irish famine she noted "You all eat too much in England and will in the end starve your poorer neighbours."
 When writing to Julia Garnett Pertz, the wife of a German historian, Ranke displays and interest in emancipation of slaves and social reform, as well as advocating for the education of women.
 She gave classes in English, French and Italian, as well as taking part in piano competitions with Felix Mendelssohn.
 Ranke was fluent in ten languages, and was knowledgeable of 20.
 A published poet, Ranke's poems appeared in Thomas Solly's Coronal of English verse (Berlin, 1864) and Main's Treasury of English sonnets (1880).
 She assisted her husband with his historical work for almost 30 years.
 She secured him a competent English translator, and sometimes translated his work herself for comparative purposes.
 In 1869, She welcomed the disestablishment of the Church of Ireland, sharing a hope with her brother Robert that Protestants and Catholics could co-exist peacefully.

 Ranke suffered with poor health for a number of years, which resulted in her developing an interest in nursing and medical issues.
 She met Florence Nightingale, and became involved in programmes assisting wounded soldiers.
 She died in Berlin on 20 April 1871, and is buried at Friedhof II der Sophiengemeinde Berlin.